 Whenever the cloud lifted from above the tent, the Israelites set out; wherever the cloud settled, the Israelites encamped.

 So often, married life feels like little more than a series of decisions: Should we buy that house?
 Is it the right time to start a family?
 Do we need to save more money for the future?
-So often, we look to God for some kind of clear answer telling us just what to do.
+We often look to God for some kind of clear answer telling us just what to do.

 Early in our marriage, my husband began looking for a job closer to our home.
 He happened upon a job opening at a social service agency just a few blocks from our apartment.
 Not only was the job close, but it was the kind of work he was passionate about at the kind of organization he’d wanted to work for.
 The company was even willing to let him work flexible hours so he could be home with our baby part of the day.

 But we don’t always get a clear sign from God.
-There have been many, many times when we have prayed, sought the advice of friends and family, and waited for God to point us in the right direction, only to get . . . nothing.
+Many times, there have been many times when we have prayed, sought the advice of friends and family, and waited for God to point us in the right direction, only to get…nothing.
 For example, when I was trying to decide whether I should quit my job, I agonized for months with no sense of what God wanted me to do.
 Where was our sign?

 We will make our share of mistakes in life decisions.
 At times, we will undoubtedly go when we should stay and stay when we should go.
 But the promise that God gives us is that no matter where we go—to a new state, to a new job, to a new stage of family life—our God goes with us.

 - What choices have we made as a couple?
 Has there been a time when we’ve had to step out in faith without a clear sense of what the right choice was?
 How was God present with us in that uncertain situation?

 - What kind of decision-makers are we?
 What are some ways we can show each other support and respect when we have a difficult decision to make?

 - What people do we trust to help us think through difficult decisions?
 If we can’t think of anyone, maybe we should develop deeper relationships with a few other couples from church.